dmuneras/pkcs7-cryptographer/README.md

-# PKCS7::Cryptographer
+# PKCS7 Cryptographer

 [![Gem Version](https://badge.fury.io/rb/pkcs7-cryptographer.svg)](https://badge.fury.io/rb/pkcs7-cryptographer)
 ![main workflow](https://github.com/dmuneras/pkcs7-cryptographer/actions/workflows/main.yml/badge.svg)

 Cryptographer is an small utility to encrypt, sign and decrypt messages using PKCS7.

-PKCS7 is used to store signed and encrypted data.This specific implementation uses `aes-256-cbc` as chipher in the encryption process.
+PKCS7 is used to store signed and encrypted data.This specific implementation uses `aes-256-cbc` as cipher in the encryption process.
 If you want to read more information about the involved data structures and theory around this, please visit: